Billy Sherwood: Career

-Lodgic and World Trade
+Lodgic and World Trade (1980–1989, 2017)

-Sherwood's music career started when he joined a band called Lodgic formed by his brother Michael.
-Billy played bass and sang, while Michael played keyboards and sang back up.
+Sherwood's music career started when his brother Michael's band Lodgic moved from Las Vegas to Los Angeles in 1980.
+Initially helping out with administration, Billy would eventually become Lodgic's bass guitarist and singer, while Michael played keyboards and sang back up.
 Lodgic also included Guy Allison on keyboards, Jimmy Haun on guitar and Gary Starns on drums.
-They eventually moved the band to Los Angeles in 1980.
 After many years of trying to get things together, they recorded their debut album Nomadic Sands, released in 1985.

 After Lodgic broke up, Sherwood put together a new band with Guy Allison.
 They recruited guitarist Bruce Gowdy and drummer Mark T. Williams to form World Trade.
 They recorded their self-titled debut in 1989, with Sherwood taking on the roles of engineer, mixer, and producer again, along with his band duties as bassist and lead singer.
-Sherwood got back together with his bandmates from World Trade and released Euphoria in 1995, with Jay Schellen replacing Williams on drums.

-In 2017, Sherwood reunited with World Trade to record a third album titled Unify, which was released on August 4, 2017.
+Sherwood subsequently got back together with his bandmates from World Trade and released Euphoria in 1995 (with Jay Schellen replacing Williams on drums) before a second hiatus.
+In 2017, Sherwood would reunite with World Trade for a third time to record a third album titled Unify, which was released on August 4, 2017.